 The Trump administration has called for substantial changes to regulatory policies.
 We cannot predict the impact, if any, of these changes to our business or the industries in which we operate.
 However, it is possible that these changes could adversely affect our business.
 It is likely that some policies adopted by the Trump administration will benefit us and others will negatively affect us.
 Until we know what changes are enacted, we will not know whether in total we benefit from, or are negatively affected by, the changes.
-At various times, President Trump has expressed antipathy towards existing trade agreements, including the North American Free Trade Agreement (NAFTA), and has called for greater restrictions on free trade generally.
-Additionally, the Trump administration has suggested introducing and has imposed tariffs or other restrictions on goods imported into the United States.
+At various times, President Trump has expressed antipathy towards or renegotiated existing trade agreements and has called for greater restrictions on free trade generally.
+Additionally, the Trump administration has imposed tariffs and other restrictions on goods imported into the United States.
 Changes in U.S. political, regulatory and economic conditions or in laws and policies governing foreign trade, manufacturing, development and investment in the countries where we do business or source goods and materials for our products, and any negative sentiments towards the United States as a result of such changes, could adversely affect our business.